spyder-ide/spyder-docs/CONTRIBUTING.md

 **Important Note:** This is the repository for the documentation sources used to build the [Spyder docs site](https://docs.Spyder-IDE.org/)—not the IDE itself.
 For more information about Spyder, please see the [website](https://www.spyder-ide.org/), and for the core Spyder codebase, visit the [main repo](https://github.com/spyder-ide/spyder).
 You can view the live documentation for current and past Spyder versions at [docs.Spyder-IDE.org](https://docs.spyder-ide.org).

-For more guidance on the basics of using ``git`` and Github to contribute to Spyder and its documentation, please see the [contributing guide](https://github.com/spyder-ide/spyder/blob/master/CONTRIBUTING.md) in the main Spyder repository mentioned above, and check out the [Spyder Development Documentation](https://github.com/spyder-ide/spyder/wiki/Contributing-to-Spyder) for detailed information.
+Spyder-Docs is part of the Spyder IDE Github org, and is developed with standard Github flow.
+If you're not comfortable with at least the basics of ``git`` and GitHub, we recommend reading beginner tutorials such as [GitHub's Git Guide](https://github.com/git-guides/), its [introduction to basic Git commands](https://guides.github.com/introduction/git-handbook/#basic-git) and its [guide to the fork workflow](https://guides.github.com/activities/forking/), or (if you prefer) their [video equivalents](https://www.youtube.com/githubguides).
+However, this contributing guide should fill you in on most of the basics you need to know.

 For an introduction to the basics of reST syntax, the source format in which Spyder's documentation is written, see the [Sphinx reStructuredText Primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).

+Let us know if you have any further questions, and we look forward to your contributions!

 <!-- markdownlint-disable -->